 Joanna (not her real name) underwent an operation to remove a cyst from her pancreas which was suspected of being cancerous in nature.
 The operation itself was successful and she was discharged home.
 Approximately 3 weeks later she attended her GP complaining of persistent pains in her stomach and abdomen postoperatively.

-Upon examination of a CT scan, it was noted that there was an unidentified foreign object inside her which was causing her pain and distress for a number of weeks.
+Upon examination of a CT scan, it was noted that there was an unidentified foreign object inside her which was causing her pain for a number of weeks.
 The plaintiff underwent surgery and the foreign object was successfully removed and she went on to make a speedy recovery.

 Her case settled against the hospital for approximately €20,000 within 4 months of initiating proceedings.